[System Development] What the Beyond Development Department values [Tomotsuku]

 I've been in sales for many years, so I think I have a general understanding of this, but I don't think you'll usually find yourself in a situation where you need a quote today or tomorrow

-I think they should have known that they needed a quote at least a week in advance.
+Surely they understand that an estimate is needed at least a week in advance.
 I

-don't understand why they didn't come to me at that point. it from the other person's perspective
+don't understand why they didn't consult me at that point.
+Ithink, "Try puttingyourself in their shoes."

-If it is absolutely necessary, we will provide a rough estimate.
+If absolutely necessary, we can provide an estimate.

 Once we have a clear understanding of the functions that need to be created, we confirm and reach an agreement with each other to ensure there are no discrepancies in what we want to do, and then we create another estimate